 Option 1: Senior Thesis (academic paper)

-The typical thesis is an individual research project that results in an eighty to one hundred-page document consisting of a theoretical chapter and several empirical chapters.
+The typical thesis is an individual research project that results in a sixty to one hundred-page document consisting of a theoretical chapter and several empirical chapters.

 Students wishing to write a thesis that requires advanced knowledge and advising from a particular field should take extra coursework in that field before the senior year.
 (For example, students planning to do a project that requires advising from a professor in the economics department should take three of the following courses by the end of their junior year: ECON 1110 or 1130, 1210, 1560, 1620 or 1630).

 Option 2: Media Project

 For a multimedia project to be considered it must be based on an analytical framework and supported/supplemented by 2-3 written chapters: introduction, background, empirical, conclusion.

 Multimedia projects include but are not limited to: